sybgroff/ansible-role-install-samba/README.md

 This role does:

  - Install Samba from OS or from source (is this case, as recommended by [saba wiki](https://wiki.samba.org/index.php/Build_Samba_from_Source))
- - Setting systemd for smbd, nmbd, winbind and samba-ad-dc
+ - Setting systemd for smbd, nmbd, winbind and samba-ad-dc services

 Role Variables
 --------------